NT Scan Do’s and Don’ts: How to Prepare for Best Results

 Can I Eat or Drink Before the NT Scan?

-You can eat and drink before the NT scan, but it’s best to follow your healthcare provider’s specific instructions.
-Staying hydrated is important, but avoid excessive food intake that might cause discomfort during the procedure.
+You can eat and drink before the NT scan, but follow your healthcare provider’s specific instructions.
+Staying hydrated is helpful, though avoid large meals that might cause discomfort during the procedure.

 Does the NT Scan Hurt for the Baby?